asvd/naturalScroll/README.md

 animation still running, `natural scroll` recalculates the remaining animation frames, so that the scrolling continues smoothly and reaches the new destination.
-The slowdowns and accelerations do not make the animation work slower.
+The slowdowns and accelerations do not make the animation look slower.
 The scrolling just *feels better*.
 A user may not even notice the magic at all, but a good design should not be noticed.
 For him the scrolling becomes natural, comfortable and predictable.